-- Salary costs: - Salaries must be directly attributable to the delivery of the activity outcomes. - Salaries of up to \$150,000 per annum, including on-costs, may be requested for each individual, with this limit adjusted to a pro rata amount for fractional Full Time Equivalent (FTE). - o Salary on-costs may be requested to up to 30%. - However, WA public health system applicants must claim salary on-costs in accordance with the WA Health Financial Management Manual s521 'Internal Salary Recoup (within WA Health entities)' table. - Salary funding can be used for leave entitlements that accrue during the innovation activity.
-However, severance and termination payments and leave entitlements accrued outside this period must not be paid through this funding. - Innovation activity costs: - Activity costs may include funding for essential services, equipment, consumables, and other additional expenses directly related to the innovation activity. - Travel costs will not be approved unless these are strongly justified as being essential to the undertaking of the activity. - Overhead charges: - Overhead charges (also referred to as indirect/infrastructure costs, e.g. utilities) may be requested up to 10% of the total budget. - However, WA public health system applicants cannot claim standard overhead charges, as per the Financial Management Manual s522 (RIO is an exempt organisation).
+- Salary costs: - Salaries must be directly attributable to the delivery of the activity outcomes. - Salaries of up to \$150,000 per annum, including on-costs, may be requested for each individual, with this limit adjusted to a pro rata amount for fractional Full Time Equivalent (FTE). - Salary on-costs may be requested to up to 30%. - However, WA public health system applicants must claim salary on-costs in accordance with the WA Health Financial Management Manual s521 'Internal Salary Recoup (within WA Health entities)' table. - Salary funding can be used for leave entitlements that accrue during the innovation activity, however leave entitlements accrued outside this period must not be paid through this funding.
+In addition, severance and termination payments must not be paid through this funding. - Innovation activity costs: - Activity costs may include funding for essential services, equipment, consumables, and other additional expenses directly related to the innovation activity. - Travel costs will not be approved unless these are strongly justified as being essential to the undertaking of the activity. - Overhead charges: - Overhead charges (also referred to as indirect/infrastructure costs, e.g. utilities) may be requested up to 10% of the total budget. - However, WA public health system applicants cannot claim standard overhead charges, as per the Financial Management Manual s522 (RIO is an exempt organisation).